PiyuGandhi/InterviewPractice/README.md

 ## Interview Practice

-These are some interview questions on Geeks For Geeks Practice and Interview Bit donee by me entirely on Python.
+These are some interview questions on Geeks For Geeks Practice and Interview Bit done by me entirely in Python.

 Each file contains the problem statement and the solution to it.